Alejandro Chacín

-Alejandro Chacín (born June 24, 1993) is a Venezuelan professional baseball pitcher for the Wild Health Genomes of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Cincinnati Reds.
+Alejandro Chacín (born June 24, 1993) is a Venezuelan professional baseball pitcher for the Guerreros de Lara of the Venezuelan Major League.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

 Career

 Cincinnati Reds

 On February 23, 2010, Chacín signed a minor league contract with the Cincinnati Reds organization.
-In 2011 and 2012, Chacín played for the Rookie Ball AZL Reds and Billings Mustangs.
+In 2011 and 2012, Chacín played for the rookie-level Arizona League Reds and Billings Mustangs.
 Chacín spent the 2013, 2014, and 2015 seasons with the Single-A Dayton Dragons, also spending part of 2015 with the Advanced Single-A Daytona Tortugas.
-He spent the 2016 season with the Double-A Pensacola Blue Wahoos, and was invited to Spring Training for the 2017 season.
+He spent the 2016 season with the Double-A Pensacola Blue Wahoos, and was invited to spring training for the 2017 season.

 Chacín was assigned to the Triple-A Louisville Bats to begin the season, and was called up to the majors for the first time on August 23, 2017.
-On October 4, 2017, Chacín was outrighted and elected free agency on November 6, 2017.
+In six appearances for the Reds during his rookie campaign, Chacín struggled to a 10.50 ERA with six strikeouts over six innings of work.
+On October 4, 2017, Chacín was removed from the 40-man roster and sent outright to Triple-A Louisville.
+He elected free agency two days later.

 Chacín signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball in early 2018.
-His contract was purchased by the Cincinnati Reds on May 23, 2018.
-Chacín elected free agency on November 2, 2018.
+His contract was purchased by the Reds on May 23, 2018.
+In 27 relief outings for Double–A Pensacola, Chacín logged a 5.50 ERA with 50 strikeouts and 6 saves across 36 innings pitched.
+He elected free agency following the season on November 2.

 Lancaster Barnstormers

-On March 13, 2019, Chacín was traded to the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+On March 13, 2019, Chacín was traded to the Lancaster Barnstormers of the Atlantic League of Professional Baseball in exchange for Kevin Munson and Stephen Johnson.
+In 41 appearances for Lancaster, he compiled a 1-4 record and 5.50 ERA with 52 strikeouts and 38 walks across 55 2/3 innings pitched.
+Chacín became a free agent following the season.

 Southern Illinois Miners

-On March 11, 2020, Chacin signed with the Southern Illinois Miners of the Frontier League.
+On March 11, 2020, Chacín signed with the Southern Illinois Miners of the Frontier League.

 Wild Health Genomes

-On June 2, 2022, Chacin signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
+On June 2, 2022, Chacín signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
+In 31 appearances for the Genomes, he compiled a 2-1 record and 3.03 ERA with 38 strikeouts across 29 2/3 innings pitched.
+Chacín became a free agent after the season.

+Charleston Dirty Birds

+On February 24, 2025, Chacín signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+He was released prior to the start of the season.

+Guerreros de Lara

+On May 11, 2025, Chacín signed with the Guerreros de Lara of the Venezuelan Major League.